realworldocaml/book/en/json.md

 }
 ```

-ATD specifications are deliberately similar to OCaml type definitions.
-Each
+The ATD specification syntax is deliberately quite similar to OCaml type
+definitions.
+Every JSON record is assigned a type name (e.g. `app` in the
+example above).
+You can also define variants that are similar to OCaml's
+variant types (e.g. `scope` in the example).

+### ATD annotations

+ATD deviates significantly from OCaml syntax due to its support for annotations
-field can include extra annotations to customise the parsing code for a
+within the specification.
+The annotations can customise the code that is
+generated for a particular target (of which the OCaml backend is of most
+interest to us).

-particular backend.
-For example, the GitHub `scope` field above is defined as a
+For example, the GitHub `scope` field above is defined as a variant type with
-variant type, but with the actual JSON values being defined explicitly (as
-lower-case versions).
+each option starting with an uppercase letter as is conventional for OCaml
+variants.
+However, the the JSON values that come back from Github are actually
+lowercase, and so aren't exactly the same as the option name.

+The annotation `<json name="user">` signals that the JSON value of the field
+should be treated as `name`, but the value of the parsed variant in OCaml
+should be `User`.
+These annotations are also useful to map JSON values to
+reserved keywords in OCaml (e.g. `type`).

+### Compiling ATD specifications to OCaml

-The ATD spec can be compiled to a number of OCaml targets.
-Let's run
+The ATD specification we defined above can be compiled to OCaml code using the
-the compiler twice, to generate some OCaml type definitions, and a
+`atdgen` command-line tool.
+Let's run the compiler twice, to generate some
-JSON serializer.
+OCaml type definitions and also a JSON serializing module that converts between
+input data and those type definitions.

 ```bash
 $ atdgen -t github.atd